-Inception and The Matrix are two films that present compelling stories of people existing within simulated worlds.
+Inception and The Matrix are films that tell compelling stories about people living within simulated worlds.
 In the case of Inception, the simulations are created in the dreams of corporate spies known as ‘Extractors’; in The Matrix, the simulated world is an illusion created by machines as a means of enslaving humanity.
 Both films explore the issue of how someone could possibly know if they were in a simulation, and the feeling we get is that perhaps we wouldn't.

 When I first drafted this post, it was an amalgamation of ideas from lots of popular sources; however, a glance at the literature makes clear that the simulation argument owes everything to the work of the Philosopher Nick Bostrom, in particular his paper from 2003.
-For anyone interested in further exploration of the idea, Bostrom curates a useful set of links on the subject at his simulation argument website.
-I also recommend the hugely entertaining interview with physicist Brian Greene on Radiolab; the simulation stuff is near the end, but don’t skip to the end as the whole thing is excellent.
+For anyone interested in further exploration of the idea, listen to Bostrom explain the idea in this excellent interview.
+Bostrom also curates a useful set of links on the subject at his simulation argument website.

 Bostrom, N. (2003).
 Are you living in a computer simulation.
 Philosophical Quarterly, 53(211), 243-255.